The Cable Car Home Page

 Byron Cobb won the 2019 Cable Car Bell Ringing Contest on Thursday, October 10 at Noon in Union Square.
 This was his eighth victory.

-The 2020 and 2021 contests have been cancelled because of the COVID-19 pandemic. #TrumpVirus
+The 2020 and 2021 contests were cancelled because of the COVID-19 pandemic.
+There were no contests in 2022 and 2023. #TrumpVirus

 Bell Ringing Contest